 Semaphore crab fact sheet | Field of Mars EEC

-The semaphore crab is a crustacean that lives on intertidal mudflats and around mangroves in sheltered estuaries.
+Semaphore crabs are small native Australian crabs that live on intertidal mudflats and around mangroves in sheltered estuaries.
 The intertidal zone is the area between high and low tides.

-Diet – Semaphore crabs are deposit feeders that sift through mud for tiny pieces of food such as decaying plant material called detritus.
+Diet – Semaphore crabs are deposit feeders.
+They sift through mud for tiny pieces of food such as algae, micro-organisms and decaying plant material.

-Where they live – Semaphore crabs live in vertical mud burrows.
-When the tide covers the burrow, they can plug it with mud for protection.
+Burrows – Semaphore crabs dig vertical mud burrows.
+When the tide covers the burrow, they can plug the entrance with mud.

 Juvenile semaphore crab on wet mud with orange-red claws.
 Juvenile semaphore crab with orange-red claws.